 The inclusion of Cai meant that the campaign appealed to his fans in addition to Prada’s audience, resulting in more people viewing the campaign and increasing brand awareness.

 Prada promoted its 520 campaign on Weibo, WeChat, Douyin and their official Chinese website.
 Using a variety of platforms and formats (video, images and gifs) helped them reach a wider audience and appeal to Prada lovers on different channels.

 In addition, Prada launched various activities specific to each channel that their audience could participate in.
 For example, users were able to get a personalised poster on Weibo and access a pop-up shop exclusively through Prada’s WeChat Mini-program.

 Cai Xukun attracted many female consumers to the campaign and the creatively produced romantic story was praised by netizens.
 As a result, the campaign drove many customers to order 520 presents from Prada in advance.

-China’s wealth is dominating the global luxury market, and, by 2025, Chinese consumers will make up half of luxury sales.
+China’s wealth is dominating the global luxury market, and, by 2025, Chinese consumers are predicted to make up half of all luxury sales.

 Prada’s 520 campaign showed how luxury brands can successfully market to different target audiences of Chinese consumers via a variety of formats and platforms.
 As well as working with a Chinese celebrity, Prada’s key stronghold was to launch a campaign that encapsulated the spirit of a special Chinese festival, Qixi.